rictau/eidprayerreg/README.md

 - **Real-Time Slot Availability:** Prayer slots (Gelombang Salat) are updated in real-time.
 Users can see the current progress and availability for each slot.
 - **Email Verification & Editing:** Users verify their email to begin.
 If an email is already registered, the system loads their existing data, allowing them to safely modify their attendee counts or switch prayer slots without losing their spot in full sessions.
 - **Dynamic QR Code Generation:** Upon successful registration, a unique QR code is displayed and embedded in the confirmation email for easy check-in.
+- **Digital Check-in System:** A dedicated, camera-ready interface for event staff to scan guest QR codes and manage attendance in real-time.
 - **Bilingual Support:** Interface and critical instructions provided in Bahasa Indonesia and Japanese.

 ## Automated Email Notification System